Kitware/vtk-js/Sources/Rendering/Core/Mapper/api.md

 mesh, this feature can be useful to get nice looking lines.
 (See the ResolveCoincidentTopology-related methods.)

-### render(renderer, actor) (VIRTUAL)

-Method initiates the mapping process.
-Generally sent by the actor as each frame is rendered.

-### releaseGraphicsResources(win) (VIRTUAL)

-Release any graphics resources that are being consumed by this mapper.
-The parameter window could be used to determine which graphic resources to release.

 ### lookupTable

 Set/Get a lookup table for the mapper to use.